pulumi/docs/pulumi-hugo/themes/default/content/docs/intro/concepts/organizing-stacks-projects.md

 Even with this alternative breakdown, it's likely your stack structure will mirror that described earlier.
-For each project, you are apt to have multiple environments such as production, staging, testing, etc. And, indeed, you may have inter-dependencies between your stacks -- something that Pulumi supports in a first class manner.
+For each project, you are apt to have multiple environments such as production, staging, testing, etc. And, indeed, you may have inter-dependencies between your stacks -- something that Pulumi supports in a first-class manner.

 ## Inter-Stack Dependencies {#inter-stack-dependencies}

-Let's imagine that acmecorp decides to define its cluster infrastructure in one project and consume it from another.
+Let's imagine that Acmecorp decides to define its cluster infrastructure in one project and consume it from another.
 Perhaps one project, `infra`, defines the Kubernetes cluster and another, `services`, deploys services into it.
 Let's further imagine we are doing this across three distinct environments, production, staging, and testing.
 In that case, we'll have six distinct stacks, that pair up together: